-Content ID acceptance is based on an evaluation of each applicant's actual need for the tools.
-Applicants must be able to provide evidence of the copyrighted content for which they control exclusive rights.
+Content ID eligibility is based on a variety of criteria.
+This includes whether or not the copyright owner's content can be claimed through Content ID and their demonstrated need.
+Copyright owners must be able to provide evidence of the copyrighted content for which they control exclusive rights.

 Content ID will match a user's reference content against every upload to YouTube.
-Therefore, applicants must have the exclusive rights to the material that is evaluated.
+Copyright owners must have the exclusive rights to the material that is evaluated.
 Common examples of items that may not be exclusive to individuals include: